ExxML/Discord-Karuta-Botter/README.md

 ![Karuta Botter Preview](karuta_botter_preview.png)

 ## ⚠️ WARNING ⚠️
-Discord's Terms of Service explicitly prohibits self-bots (as of June 2025).
+Discord's Terms of Service explicitly prohibits self-bots (as of August 2025, and for the foreseeable future).
 Unauthorized use of this script *could* result in account bans.
 Use at your own risk.

 *In my experience, no accounts using this script have been banned by Discord, but I still recommend using throwaway accounts just to be safe.*

 Note: This script extracts user tokens from Discord accounts using Selenium and Undetected-ChromeDriver.
-To keep your accounts safe, DO NOT share these tokens with anyone else and remember to close the script after use.
+To keep your accounts safe, DO NOT share these tokens (tokens.json) with anyone else.

 ## Installation
 1. Clone the repository.